Xiaohong-Deng/CarND-Advanced-Lane-Lines/README.md

 ## Something I'd like you to know before reading my code

+- There is another branch called **bumpy** where I fixed the lane detection being slightly off the lane when road is bumpy, to some extent.
+But that version is less robust to shadows than the master branch.
+That's the difference between applying moving average which is a filter to the recent fit or not.

 - I refactored the Python script so it can be used to process videos and generate resulting videos only.
 All the code used to generate intermediate images were either removed or commented out to increase code readability.

 - In order to make my pipeline function compatible with `moviepy` functions I wrapped up image processing pipeline in another function.
 This is called closure.
 It is also how currying is done in Python.